This overview is useful because it brings the conversation back to the layer that actually allocates CPU time, memory, device access, and isolation.

 Related chapters

-- Why foundational knowledge matters - provides context for why OS behavior influences service architecture decisions.
+- Why foundational knowledge matters - sets the context for why operating-system limits shape service architecture decisions.

-- Modern Operating Systems (short summary) - extends the topic with scheduling, memory, file systems, and OS security internals.
+- Modern Operating Systems (short summary) - extends the topic through scheduling, memory, file systems, and security internals.

-- Containerization - connects namespaces/cgroups with modern platform operating models.
+- Containerization - connects namespaces and resource control with modern platform engineering.

-- RAM and persistent storage - adds memory hierarchy, page cache, and storage-latency context.
+- RAM and storage - adds memory hierarchy, page-cache behavior, and the real cost of storage access.

-- Structured Computer Organization (short summary) - provides hardware foundations needed to reason about OS limits and capabilities.
+- Structured Computer Organization (short summary) - provides the hardware foundation you need to reason about OS limits and capabilities.